Bergen County Assistant Prosecutor Killed In Hackensack Motorcycle Crash

 Firefighters extricated the SUV driver, who was also brought to HUMC after complaining of neck pain.
 No summonses were immediately issued.

+It's a measure of the man that he earned tremendous respect from defense attorneys on the other side of the table.

+He had strong litigation skills and what many in the justice system agreed was an exceptionally likable personality.

-Morgan, a Teaneck native who lived in Ridgewood, joined the Bergen County Prosecutor's Office in November 2016 and most recently worked in Musella's grand jury unit presenting cases.
+A Teaneck native who lived in Ridgewood, Morgan joined the Bergen County Prosecutor's Office in November 2016 and most recently worked in Musella's grand jury unit presenting cases.

 He previously was an administrative specialist with the Superior Court and got his J.D. degree from New York Law School.